Top 5 Things to Remember Before Applying for a Schengen Visa

 Schengen Visa

 If you’re planning a trip to Europe, chances are you’ll need to apply for a Schengen visa.
-A Schengen visa allows you to travel to 27 European countries that are part of the Schengen Agreement without needing to obtain separate visas for each country.
-However, applying for a Schengen visa can be a complex process, and there are a few things you need to keep in mind before you apply
+A Schengen visa allows you to travel to 29 European countries (Bulgaria and Romania are now fully integrated members of the Schengen Area) that are part of the Schengen Agreement without needing to obtain separate visas for each country.
+However, applying for a Schengen visa can be a complex process, and there are a few things you need to keep in mind before you apply.

 In this blog post, we’ll outline the top five things you need to remember before applying for a Schengen visa.